 Jesus Was The Original Sherpa Leader

 Many of the most significant events in the life of Jesus happened on a mountain, from His wilderness temptation to transfiguration to ascension.

 Jesus was the original Sherpa leader.
-He walked the road, paid our way, and leads us to the finish line.
+He walked the road, paved our way, and leads us to the finish line.
 As a Christian pastor, Bible teacher, or minister, the journey you share with your flock leads to the Chief Shepherd.
-It is His rule, His character, His care, and His brand that you carry.
+You carry His rule, His character, His care, and His standard.

-The most liberating realization is that being a shepherd isn’t about some man with a crook, but about the man who brings home to the fold whatever sheep the Chief Shepherd chooses.
-God gave your sheep to you for guidance, encouragement, correction, and care.
+The most liberating realization is that being a shepherd isn’t about some man with a crook, but about the leader who brings to the fold whatever sheep the Chief Shepherd chooses.
+God gives you sheep to guide, encourage, correct, and protect.

-You neither choose them nor scheme to skim a few good producers from the shepherd in the next valley.
-The Chief Shepherd calls, assigns, and watches.
+You don’t choose them or scheme to pilfer a few from the shepherd in the next valley. iT is the Chief Shepherd who calls, assigns, and watches.